VeztaVezta

 POST /api/v1/auth/refresh

-The backend reads the refresh_token cookie (or accepts a refreshToken in the request body for mobile clients), validates it, and performs token rotation:
+Backend reads the refresh_token cookie (or accepts refreshToken in body for non-cookie clients), validates it, and performs token rotation:

 1. Mark the current refresh token as used